 - Then put back the vegetables in the pan together with the tail, add a couple of ladles of soup (or hot water), wait that it starts boiling, and then set the flame lower and let it go for about half an hour.

 - When the soup/water is reduced, add all the tomato sauce, add the salt, set the flame a bit higher until it starts to boil again, then set the flame low and let it simmer slowly.
 Keep turning the pieces of meat every about 1 hour.
 The meat must be always covered with sauce.

-- We will need from this moment another 3 hours at least, or even more, it depends from the animal.
-In my case, from the moment I seared the meat, I cooked the beef tail for about 4 hours.
+- We will need from this moment another 3 hours at least, or even more (in some old regional cookbooks they say even 5 or 6 hours long, really when the meat falls from the bones), it depends also from the animal.
+In my case, from the moment I seared the meat, I cooked the beef tail for almost 4 hours long.
 It’s ready when the fork can enter easily in the meat.
 If meanwhile the tomato sauce should reduce too much, add some little soup/hot water sometimes.
 Remember that the final sauce must be quite thick.

 - In the last half an hour I added also the pine nuts, since I had at home, but you can skip this step.
 The second version of this recipe says that when the tail is almost ready, you prepare in another pan a sauce made with some of the tail sauce, boiled celery, pine nuts, raisins and cacao, you cook it for bout 10-15 minutes and then you add it to the tail.
 But I didn’t do it this time (because I wanted to keep some to make a pasta later, and for that cacao is not the best).

 - Control if the sauce has enough salt, and then finally serve it 🙂 we ate it in this case next to a good polenta, it’s not typical from Rome but it fits well in my opinion 🙂